npms-io/npms-analyzer/docs/architecture.md

 ### Observers

-- `realtime` - Continously observes the replicated `npm` registry for changes, pushing new or updated modules into the analyze queue.
+- `realtime` - Continuously observes the replicated `npm` registry for changes, pushing new or updated modules into the analyze queue.
-- `stale` - Fetches modules that were not analyzed recently, pushing them to the queue.
+- `stale` - Continuously fetches modules that were not analyzed recently, pushing them to the queue.

 ### Collectors